 When you access your page with a browser, your web server will parse, or read through, your HTML page line by line and when it comes across a programming language, it will execute the code.
 In this case, it writes out the current date on the page and then sends the page back to your web browser.
 Your web browser just sees a normal web page with a date but the server will generate a different web page when it is loaded on a different date.
 Dynamic!

-Web site programming allows you to turn a simple, static HTML page into a dynamic, Web 2.0 masterpiece.
+Web programming allows you to turn a simple, static HTML page into a dynamic masterpiece.
 It allows others to interact with your web site and use the application on any computer with Internet access.
-Web site programming is often easier than programming applications that will run directly on the computer.
+It is often easier than programming applications that will run directly on the computer.
 It allows you to make or edit anything dynamic on your website, such as a forum, a guestbook, or even a form submission.

 If you are interesting in learning how to do web programming, we recommend you visit the web site programming sections of W3 Schools, learn about web programming languages at Dev Shed, or ask "what is web programming" at SitePoint’s forums.
 You can also check out one of these books from Amazon:

-Shared Web Hosting is a great way to get started with web programming.
+Shared Web Hosting is a great way to get started hosting your own web site.
 View our comparison of the best Shared Web Hosting.
 You can also look at the Best PHP Hosting, Best ASP.NET Web Hosting, Best Python Web Hosting, Best Perl Web Hosting, Best ASP Hosting, and Best Ruby On Rails Hosting.